-3. Mountain Transit Short Range Transit Plan
+18. Mountain Transit Short Range Transit Plan

-That the Transit Committee recommend the Board, acting as the San Bernardino County Transportation Authority:
+That the Board, acting as the San Bernardino County Transportation Authority:

-A. Receive and file a presentation on the Mountain Transit Short Range Transit Plan from Michelle Kirkoff of MK Consulting.
+A. Receive and file a report on the Mountain Transit Short Range Transit Plan from Michelle Kirkoff of MK Consulting.

 B. Approve the Mountain Transit Short Range Transit Plan for Fiscal Year 2021/2022 - 2025/2026.